 Accelerating Opportunities for New COVID-19 Therapeutics

 Today, there are only a few therapies approved to treat COVID-19, but while novel therapies can take decades and billions of dollars to develop, are there opportunities to repurpose existing drugs for new therapies?
-Our latest whitepaper showcases how CAS Knowledge Graphs reveal new connections and insights that identify drugs to potentially repurpose.
+Our latest CAS Insights Report showcases how CAS Knowledge Graphs reveal new connections and insights that identify drugs to potentially repurpose.

 Drug repurposing is critical for faster development of therapies.
 However, assembling all the critical information and connections around new proteins, viruses, targets, pathways, and clinical information can be challenging.
 This demonstrates how CAS Knowledge Graphs can identify top clinical candidates to repurpose for COVID-19 therapies.

 A knowledge graph combines data from disparate sources to model a particular area.
 It describes data in nodes and edges.
 Nodes represent each point of data and edges represent the relationship between them.
 The image below provides a simplified example of a knowledge graph that predicts which drugs might inhibit vascular inflammation.

 Figure 1.
 Example of a knowledge graph showing the connections between data using nodes and edges

 Traditional databases may only show direct connections (direct inhibitors of transcription factor STAT3), but a knowledge graph can show deeper data connections.
 In this example, the knowledge graph presents inhibitors that act further down the pathway.

 Delving into COVID-19: small molecule drug discovery

 The CAS Biomedical Knowledge Graph combines human-curated data from the CAS Content CollectionTM with publicly available biomedical data.